arthur-ai/bench/docs/source/contributing.md

 At this point, you should be able to create test suites with your new scoring method and test your implementation locally.

 **Contributing your scoring method**:
+- Fork the bench repository and create a pull request from your fork.
+This [Github guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) provides more in depth instructions.
 - Your scoring method docstring should use [Sphinx format](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format) for compatibility with documentation.
+- Provide unit tests for the scoring method in a separate file in the `test` directory.